emlyn/sonic-pi-tool/README.md

 sudo cp sonic-pi-tool.py /usr/local/bin/
 ```

-`sonic-pi-tool.py` should be compatible with both Python 2.7+ and Python 3.6+,
+`sonic-pi-tool.py` should be compatible with Python 3.6+.
-but it hasn't been tested extensively, so if you have trouble running it please file an issue.
+There is also a `python2` branch that maintains compatibility with Python 2.7,
+but might not have all the latest features of the master branch.

 ## Usage